will1410/notebook/presentations/itemdashboard.md

   items.timestamp,
   items.onloan,
   notforloans.lib,

+/* Combines status and status dates into single fields */

   CONCAT(damageds.lib, ' ', items.damaged_on) AS DAMAGED,
   CONCAT(losts.lib, ' ', items.itemlost_on) AS LOST,
   CONCAT(withdrawns.lib, ' ', items.withdrawn_on) AS WITHDRAWN

 FROM
   items JOIN
   biblio ON items.biblionumber = biblio.biblionumber LEFT JOIN